Femicide in Mexico

 Mexico officially began documenting femicide cases in 2012.
 In 2021, roughly 3% of murder victims (~1,000 out of 34,000 total) were classed as femicides.
-On average, ten girls or women and 100 boys and men are killed daily in Mexico; it is estimated three femicides take place each day.
-The high murder rate in the country has continued to make international news, while directing attention to the abilities of Mexican authorities to deter crime and violence.
+On average, ten girls and women and one hundred boys and men are killed each day in Mexico.
+It is estimated that three femicides occur daily.[1]
+The country’s high murder rate continues to make international headlines, drawing attention to the Mexican authorities' lack in deterring crime and violence.